 Look, it is one thing to catch your opponent in an actual lie and try to make something of it for campaign purposes.
 That’s totally valid.
 Here, however, that’s not what happened.

 Instead, Frederick Fields lied to Toni Tucker about a spot for their son at Fair Park and immediately notified Leslie Fisken, who notified Melanie Fox.
-Either Fox or Fisken (either directly or indirectly) then notified Hurst or the ARGOP.
+Either Fox or Fisken (whether directly or indirectly) then notified Hurst and/or the ARGOP.
 Had the Tuckers taken that spot, I have zero doubt that Hurst run with a story about the Tuckers’ gaming the system and getting bumped above other families who were higher on the waiting list for Fair Park.

 Instead, the Tuckers turned that “offer” down, and Hurst, with an assist from the ARGOP, chose to embrace Fields’ (and, it appears, Leslie Fisken’s) attempted setup as a way to make an issue of Clarke Tucker’s factually correct mailer.
 Hurst talks out of both sides of her mouth on this, suggesting on hand that it was about whether the Tuckers tried to curry special favor and, on the other, that they were offered a Pre-K spot and the mailer was a lie.
 Neither of these explanations makes sense in light of both the timeline of the requests and the specificity of the dates requested.